 Born: July 4, 1872 in Plymouth Notch, Vermont...
 His 1923 State of the Union address to Congress was the first ever to be broadcast via radio.
 He would continue to use the medium effectively, giving ...

-President Calvin Coolidge may not use Cortlandt Field Bishop’s Lenox villa for his 1928 summer home, but other Berkshires estates are under consideration.
+President Coolidge may not have Cortlandt Field Bishop's palatial villa in Lenox for his summer home in 1928 according to Mr. Bishop this afternoon, but there are several other beautiful estates in ...